Cascadian (train): Rolling stock

 Each of the two train sets consisted of a baggage-storage-mail car, a baggage 30-foot railway post office car — both generally heavyweights but painted in the Empire Builder dark-green and orange color scheme.
-Next came prewar 58 seat Luxury Coaches in the 938–943 class with up to three being assigned to each consist on the busiest days.
-When the Cascadian was officially listed as a streamliner on August 15, 1954, it was when the railroad added the café-coach cars to the Cascadians.
+Next came prewar 58-seat Luxury Coaches in the 938–943 class with up to three being assigned to each consist on the busiest days.
+When the Cascadian was officially listed as a streamliner on August 15, 1954, the railroad added the café-coach cars to the Cascadians.
 These cars, originally heavyweights, had recently been remodeled and streamlined by GN shops in Minneapolis and carried the markers for the Cascadians.
 These cars featured 18 revenue coach seats and a café with seating for sixteen.
 The Cascadian was powered by either EMD F-units or passenger-equipped GP units between Seattle and Scenic, and between Wenatchee and Spokane.
 Between Scenic and Wenatchee was the electrified district of the Great Northern Railway and electric locomotives were assigned as power in this area until the electrified zone was discontinued in 1956.
-At that time, whatever power assigned in Spokane or Seattle ran through.
+At that time, whatever power was assigned in Spokane or Seattle ran through.